 The quaint Mazama Village is within Crater Lake National Park and a short drive from Rim Village Historic District.
 Cabins are the perfect spot for a rejuvenating, disconnected stay inside this stunning national park, and there’s also the option to rent a campsite for an even more “one with nature” escape.
 Book early, because there’s only a handful of little cabins to rent out, and this is a highly popular destination.
 When staying at the Ponderosa pine surrounded village, you’ll have everything you need from a restaurant serving three meals a day to a little grocery store.

-Klamath Falls is southeast of Crater Lake and is where you’ll find Running Y Ranch Resort in its scenic tree surrounded location.
-More upscale in design, you’ll find amenities like a tennis court, golf course and spa which offers incredible deep tissue massages.
+Klamath Falls is southeast of Crater Lake and is where you’ll find Running Y Ranch Resort in its scenic tree-surrounded location.
+More upscale in design, you’ll find amenities like a tennis court, golf course, and spa which offers incredible deep tissue massages.
 The surroundings are more refined, yet still showing off the area’s natural accents of stone and wood.
 Individual homes with balconies facing toward the mountain provide seclusion and luxury simultaneously.
 Enjoy the scenic walking trails, which weave all about the property, then, of course, you have Crater Lake National Park nearby.

 Also in Shady Cove right on the river, Edgewater Inn’s snug rooms have river views, tiny kitchenettes, sometimes hot tubs, and balconies extending right out to the water.
 From time to time, deer may even wander close to your window, along with other wildlife such as unique birds.
-While simple, the continental breakfast will give you a sturdy start to your day, with oatmeal, bagels, pastries and other basics.
+While simple, the continental breakfast will give you a sturdy start to your day, with oatmeal, bagels, pastries, and other basics.
 Staying at Edgewater is homey and relaxing.

 Medford is a larger town just under two hours from the park, and if you are not feeling the roadside motel vibes of closer options, this is a good city to trek to.
-Hilton Garden Inn ranks at the top of all the options in the area, with crisply decorated rooms, mountain views, a modern indoor pool and comfy lounging spaces throughout the property.
+Hilton Garden Inn ranks at the top of all the options in the area, with crisply decorated rooms, mountain views, a modern indoor pool, and comfy lounging spaces throughout the property.
 Snacks are available at an on-site convenience store.
-Tender steaks are available at the restaurant, while omelets, French toast, roasted potatoes, waffles and bacon are amongst the tasty, made to order breakfast selections.
+Tender steaks are available at the restaurant, while omelets, French toast, roasted potatoes, waffles, and bacon are amongst the tasty, made-to-order breakfast selections.
 It’s Hilton, so it is safe to expect great things.